makeitwork0/AtensSYS/README.md

 # **Atensense and Atenvault: System Description and Components**

 ## **System Overview**
 Atensense and Atenvault form an automated student attendance and emergency response system.
 Atensense is a classroom-based device that logs student attendance using RFID and fingerprint authentication, while Atenvault serves as a central server that processes attendance data, sends notifications, and manages emergency alerts.
 The system ensures real-time data transmission, high security, and automated notifications through SMS and email.
+Code made with Help of ai

 ---